NateAyye/custom-github-dark-theme/README.md

 To override this (or any other) theme in your personal config file, please follow the guide in the [color theme](https://code.visualstudio.com/api/extension-guides/color-theme) documentation.
 This is handy for small tweaks to the theme without having to fork and maintain your own theme.

+## Contribute

+1. [Fork](https://github.com/NateAyye/custom-github-dark-theme) this [repo](https://github.com/NateAyye/custom-github-dark-theme) and open it in VS Code
+2. Run `npm i` to install the dependencies.
+3. Run `git checkout -b <branch-name>` Create a new branch for your changes. (e.g. `feat/new-theme`).
+4. Press `F5` to open a new window with your extension loaded (and auto-reload on changes).
+5. Open `Code > Preferences > Color Theme` [`⌘k ⌘t`] and pick the "Main Theme / Custom Github Dark Dimmed" theme to test.
+6. Make changes to the [`/themes/MyGithubDarkDimmed-color-theme.json`](https://github.com/NateAyye/custom-github-dark-theme/blob/main/themes/MyGithubDarkDimmed-color-theme.json) file. (or create a new one and reference it in [`package.json`](https://github.com/NateAyye/custom-github-dark-theme/blob/main/package.json) under `contributes.themes`)
+   - **UI**: For all changes to the "outer UI", like (status bar, file navigation etc.), take a look at the [Theme Color](https://code.visualstudio.com/api/references/theme-color) reference.
+   - **Syntax**: For changes to the "code highlighting", examine the syntax scopes by invoking the [`Developer: Inspect Editor Tokens and Scopes`](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#scope-inspector) command from the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac) in the Extension Development Host window.
+7. We are using the changesets/cli to manage our changelog and versioning.
+To create a new version, run `npm run changeset` and follow the prompts.
+   - Select the type of change you're making. (patch, minor, major)
+   - Provide a detailed description of your changes.
+8. Then run `npm run version` to bump the version and create a new changelog.
+9. Now you can commit your changes and push them to your forked repo.
+10. After you push your changes, you can open a PR to the main repo.
+11. TA-DA!
+You're done! 🎉

 **Enjoy!**